ioanmeri/bug-bounty-hunting-web-security-testing/05-csrf-cross-site-request-forgery.md

 # Section 5: CSRF - Cross-Site Request Forgery

 **Broken Access Control** Vulnerability
+- Requests are not validated at the server side
 - Server does not properly check if the user generated the request
 - Requests can be forged and sent to users to **make them take actions they don't intend to do** such as
   - Change email